 This room, close to the kitchen, was probably used as a cellar.
-It now offers a documentary showing how military architecture evolved.
+It now offers a documentary showing the history of the restorations of Castelnaud castle.

 The kitchen

 The paving and ribbed vaulting of its roof have been restored from original fragments found on the site.
 A large fireplace, adjoined by a small bread oven, has also been installed.
 An ancient wall cupboard holds two 16th-century buckets, which formerly served the well in the upper bailey.